natsumi/rails_template/README.md

 ```
 rails new blog \
-  -d postgresql \
   -m https://raw.githubusercontent.com/mattbrictson/rails-template/main/template.rb
 ```

-_Remember that options must go after the name of the application._ The only database supported by this template is `postgresql`.

 If you’ve installed this template as your default (using `~/.railsrc` as described above), then all you have to do is run: